ajdumanhug/global-employers-ph/README.md

 - Operates globally and hires in the Philippines
 - Is **not Filipino-owned**
-- Pays Filipino workers close to regional/global market standards
+- Pays Filipino cybersecurity professionals close to global market standards
-- Has a reputation for fair compensation or inclusive hiring
+- Has a reputation for fair compensation or inclusive hiring practices

 ---